Gigaspaces/xap-docs/site/content/xap/12.3/dev-java/pojo-xml-metadata-attribute.markdown

-All the properties are written automatically into space.
-If the field is a reference to another object, it has to be Serializable and it will be written into space as well.
-Only the fields which need special space behavior need to be specified in the gs.xml file.
-Specify the fields which are id's, indexes or need exclusions, etc.
+All the properties are written automatically into Space.
+If the field is a reference to another object, it has to be Serializable and it will be written into Space as well.
+Only the fields that need special space behavior need to be specified in the gs.xml file.
+Specify the fields that are IDs, indexes or need exclusions, etc.